 Faculty are offered reduced rates to the university’s Athletics & Recreation Services.
 For more information contact the Athletics & Recreation Centre at 902-457-6420.

-Located in Assisi, Health Services & LifeMark Physiotherapy offers a full range of medical services to students, staff, faculty, and anyone in the community.
-To make an appointment call the health services and physiotherapy secretary at 902-457-6354.
+Located in Assisi, the Health Office offers a full range of medical services to students, staff and faculty.
+To make an appointment call the health services desk at 902-457-6354.

 Online Learning collaborates with academic departments on the planning, development and delivery of distance and online courses and programs.
 We can help you select among the current options for creating engaging and effective online learning experiences, and our instructional developer is ready to support you as you transition your courses to the online environment.
 Each term, our staff coordinate off-site tests and exams for your true distance students, and assist with the setting up and administration of online quizzes.